Business

 Engine/drivetrain repairs N/A N/A $1,500

-Total 10-Year TCO $19,000 $15,850 $27,300
+Total 10-year TCO $19,000 $15,850 $27,300

 Australia has the highest rooftop solar penetration of any country in the world, with over 4 million residential solar systems installed as of 2025.
 For golf cart owners who can charge during solar generation hours (typically 9am–3pm), the effective electricity cost per round can fall to near zero — or even generate a net export credit.

-Key Takeaways
+Key takeaways

 • Electric golf carts cost approximately 94% less per round in energy compared to petrol, based on current Australian electricity and fuel prices.